ibexa/documentation-developer/docs/users/login_methods.md

 ![Setting a user name pattern](username_pattern.png)

 To check that all existing user accounts have names that fit the current pattern, run the `ibexa:user:audit-database` command.
-It checks all user accounts in the database and lists those that do not fit the pattern.
+It checks all user accounts in the database and lists those that don't fit the pattern.